Physics-50/Module-1/docs/week1.md

 ------------------------------

 Data Collection:
 Please make sure you read the tips for electronic lab notebooks in the syllabus.
 We emphasize that your notebook is a record of the experiment.
 Deleting experimental data from a lab notebook is never acceptable.
 However, it is acceptable to remeasure/reanalyze data because of inaccurate or incorrect initial efforts.
 This includes recollecting data with an improved experimental procedure.

-An example of an acceptable procedure would be:
+An example of an acceptable note keeping and data collection would be:

 You are trying to time how fast your little brother can run.
 Initially you do this in your hallway but you realize you are getting inaccurate results.
 You take him to a track and restart the experiment in a way that is less sensitive to the initial conditions.
 You make a note next to the data you collected with a procedure you believe to be less reliable and then focus on the newly collected data in your analysis, but you do not delete the original data from your lab notebook.